Sphinx & Hawkmoths

 (NCBI-index: 55055)

-The first copy that I spotted from the Convolvulus Hawk-moth (Agrius Convolvuli) was a real surprise.
-At first, I was focused on the moth trap in the early morning, but when my daughter pointed to a large specimen on the wall behind me I was pleasantly surprised.
+The first copy I spotted from the Convolvulus Hawk-moth (Agrius Convolvuli) was a real surprise.
+At first, I was focused on the moth trap in the early morning, but when my daughter pointed to a large specimen on the wall behind me, I was pleasantly surprised.
 There was a large hawk-moth with its mouse-grey base color on the yellow stones.
-With the female, the streaky drawing dominates on the front wing, and the most striking there are the two black lines in the slightly darker brownish-tinted midfield.
+With the female, the streaky drawing dominates on the front wing, and the two black lines in the slightly darker brownish-tinted midfield are most striking.
 The male has more of a marbled front wing in which a clear dark midfield is present.
 At the front edge of the wing, two sloping blackish crossbands walk halfway through the wing.
-The inner of it seems to be transferred through a kink into a black wipe between the two black cross lines, which extends to the rear edge of the wing.
-With the female, this black drawing is missing and the antennas are shorter and thinner.
-In the position of rest, the wings in a roof shape are held stiff against the body.
+The inner of it seems to be transferred through a kink into a black wipe between the two black cross lines, extending to the wing’s rear edge.
+This black drawing is missing the female, and the antennas are shorter and thinner.
+In the position of rest, the roof-shaped wings are held stiff against the body.
 The abdomen is pink with black stripes.
-The flying period is in one generation from mid-May to mid-October and the wingspan is 80-120 mm.
+The flying period is one generation from mid-May to mid-October and the wingspan is 80-120 mm.
 Host plant: Convolvulus and Ipomoea.
 Dutch name: Windepijlstaart.
 Frisian name: Klimmerpylksturt.

 Flying period: